 After visiting war-torn Cambodia in 2000, Angelina Jolie took on a life-changing responsibility; she became an ardent advocate for the rights of refugees and displaced persons.
 When she returned from Cambodia, where she was filming her blockbuster Tomb Raider, Jolie made contact with the United Nations High Commissioner for Refugees (UNHCR), the agency whose primary focus is to safeguard the well-being of individuals that, for a variety of reasons, have had to leave their homes and their countries.
 This began a connection with UNHCR that has made her one of the most vocal and visible international activists for the protection of refugees.

-After more than ten years of continuous work with UNHCR, Commissioner Antonio Guterres appointed her the Special Envoy, in 2012.
+After years of continuous work with UNHCR, Commissioner Antonio Guterres appointed her the Special Envoy, in 2012.
 In this role, Jolie represents UNHCR at the diplomatic level and strives to find solutions for mass population displacement.
-Furthermore, she has donated more than 5 million dollars to the organization, which have been used to build schools and implement other initiatives to improve the lives of the displaced.
-Most recently, Jolie has been lending her voice to raise awareness about the conflict in Syria: each day, an average of 5000 Syrians flee to neighboring countries.
+Furthermore, she has donated millions of dollars to the organization, which have been used to build schools and implement other initiatives to improve the lives of the displaced.
 The activist movie star is a firm supporter of increasing humanitarian aid and developmental support to Syria and the surrounding countries affected by the bloody civil war.

 Jolie‘s devotion to humanitarian causes has been recognized before: in 2003, she was the first recipient of the Citizen of the World Award by the United Nations Correspondents Association.
 In 2005, she was awarded the Global Humanitarian Award by the United Nations Association of the USA and the Business Council for the United Nations for her work with refugees.
 In 2013, Jolie received the Jean Hersholt Award for her philanthropic efforts as an impassioned advocate for human rights.
 The ceremony took place during the 2013 Governors Award, and she joined the year’s other honorees: Angela Lansbury, Steve Martin and Piero Tosi.